The Growing Place

 Planting & Growing

 Silver Dollar Gum will grow to be about 50 feet tall at maturity, with a spread of 50 feet.
-It has a low canopy with a typical clearance of 4 feet from the ground, and should not be planted underneath power lines.
-It grows at a fast rate, and under ideal conditions can be expected to live for 60 years or more.
+It has a low canopy with a typical clearance of 4 feet from the ground.
+Although it is technically a woody plant, this fast-growing plant can be expected to behave as a perennial in our climate if planted outdoors over the winter, usually regrowing from its base (crown) the following year.
+As such, gardeners should take into consideration that it will perform differently than it would in its native habitat.